ManapatWeeramongkolkul/google-tourism-planner-project/README.md

 Deploy the source code onto Cloud Function in a Google Cloud project.

-It is highly recommended to separate each functions as appropriate for clarity when making Webhook calls.
+It is highly recommended to separate each function as appropriate for clarity when making Webhook calls.

 Use the generated HTTPs URL for each function to generate Webhooks in a Dialogflow CX agent.